 We introduced MongoDB Atlas in June 2016.
-MongoDB Atlas is our cloud-hosted database-as-a-service ("DBaaS") offering that includes comprehensive infrastructure and management, which we run and manage in the cloud.
-During the three and six months ended July 31, 2019, MongoDB Atlas revenue represented 37% and 36% of our total revenue, respectively, and during the three and six months ended July 31, 2018, MongoDB Atlas revenue represented 18% and 16% of our total revenue, respectively, reflecting the continued growth of MongoDB Atlas since its introduction.
+MongoDB Atlas is our hosted multi-cloud database-as-a-service ("DBaaS") offering that includes comprehensive infrastructure and management, which we run and manage in the cloud.
+During the three months ended April 30, 2020 and 2019, MongoDB Atlas revenue represented 42% and 35% of our total revenue, respectively, reflecting the continued growth of MongoDB Atlas since its introduction.
 We have experienced strong growth in self-serve customers of MongoDB Atlas.
 These customers are charged monthly based on their usage.
 In addition, we have also seen growth in MongoDB Atlas customers sold by our sales force.
 These customers typically sign annual commitments and pay in advance or are invoiced monthly based on usage.
-Given our platform has been downloaded from our website more than 70 million times since February 2009 and over 30 million times in the last 12 months alone, a core component of our growth strategy for MongoDB Atlas is to convert developers and their organizations who are already using Community Server to become customers of MongoDB Atlas and enjoy the benefits of a managed offering.
+Given our platform has been downloaded from our website more than 110 million times since February 2009 and over 40 million times in the last 12 months alone, a core component of our growth strategy for MongoDB Atlas is to convert developers and their organizations who are already using Community Server to become customers of MongoDB Atlas and enjoy the benefits of a managed offering.

 We also generate revenue from services, which consist primarily of fees associated with consulting and training services.
-Revenue from services accounted for 5% and 6% of our total revenue for the three and six months ended July 31, 2019, respectively, and 8% of our total revenue for both the three and six months ended July 31, 2018.
+Revenue from services accounted for 4% and 6% of our total revenue for the three months ended April 30, 2020 and 2019, respectively.
 We expect to continue to invest in our services organization as we believe it plays an important role in accelerating our customers' realization of the benefits of our platform, which helps drive customer retention and expansion.

 We believe the market for our offerings is large and growing.
-According to IDC, the worldwide database software market, which it refers to as the data management software market, is forecast to be \$64 billion in 2019 growing to approximately \$98 billion in 2023, representing an 11% compound annual growth rate.
+According to IDC, the worldwide database software market, which it refers to as the data management software market, is forecast to be \$62 billion in 2020 growing to approximately \$89 billion in 2024, representing an 9% compound annual growth rate.
 We have experienced rapid growth and have made substantial investments in developing our platform and expanding our sales and marketing footprint.
 We intend to continue to invest heavily to grow our business to take advantage of our market opportunity rather than optimizing for profitability or cash flow in the near term.